Yalmeh Aloe Vera vs Perricone MD Face Finishing Moisturizer

 On 2nd down, the Yalmeh QB drops back, but all WRs are covered, so he checked down to find Turmeric in the flat for a 5 yard catch.

-On 3rd and 5 yards, the Yalmeh QB looked deep again, but everything was covered.
+3rd and 5, the Yalmeh QB looked deep again, but everything is covered.
 On a double move, outside, and then back inside, Turmeric caught the ball in between two Perricone MD DBs.
 The DBs knocked each other off of the tackle, and Turmeric broke open at the 15 yard line.
 Turmeric then fakes turning up the field on the safety, and with a burst of speed headed for the sidelines.
 Turmeric dives for the pylon and reached the ball across for a TOUCHDOWN!
 The extra point is wide left.
 NO GOOD!

 Yalmeh Surges to a Halftime Lead

 With seven seconds left before halftime, Yalmeh scored their touchdown.